Oil Analysis – Cut Costs and Reduce Downtime

 Ask yourself the following…

-- Do you have the right quality and type lubricant for the right application?
+- Do you have the right quality and type of lubricant for the right application?

 - Does your lubricant manufacturer comply with the European and UK Lubricant Industry standards?